 *In S&P’s latest scorecard, active managers trailed nearly across the board, regardless of the types of stocks they invest in.
 In 16 of 17 fund categories, average five-year returns trailed those of comparable S&P market indexes.

 Conventional wisdom says that the more risk an investor takes, the higher the expected return.
 We disagree.
 Although it is true that some risks may lead to increased returns, there are others that do not, and at times the higher risks cause permanent loss.
 For example, the risks associated with investing in single issue stocks (versus baskets of securities such as mutual funds and ETFs) do not add to expected returns, and can cause permanent and complete loss.
 The risks associated with market timing and leverage also do not add to risk adjusted expected returns.
-However, we have identified three risks that do indeed add to expected returns.
-To learn about these risks which we exploit, read more about the three factor model.
+However, we utilize various dimensions that do indeed add to returns.
+To learn about these dimensions of return, read more about the three factor model.

 Active managers trade based upon stock analysis, which can be quite expensive and may erode returns due to high transactions costs and increased expense ratios.
 Active managers who time the market tend to maintain high cash positions from time to time.
 A high cash position may erode returns over long time periods, and creates an opportunity cost called cash drag.
 Read more about active versus passive management.
 Other financial strategies involve charging commissions for the purchase and sale of securities.
 Commissions can sometimes create harmful conflicts of interest between advisors and their clients, and in some cases (especially in regard to annuities, life insurance, and limited partnerships) commissions can be extremely damaging.
 Read more about commisioned security sales versus fee based advice.
 We believe that it makes sense to pay a fair fee for ongoing financial planning advice if the fee is transparent and the advice is objective.
 We believe that high costs are a detriment to investors, and every effort should be made to eliminate costs which do not pay for a commensurate benefit.

-4) Taxes: Certain income tax strategies are worthwhile, others are not.
-Higher turnover correlates with reduced after-tax returns.
+Certain income tax strategies are worthwhile, others are not.